-The Plant and Machinery as at 1 January 2013 represent the production facilities of BAGR.
-Part of this equipment is leased for which reference is made to Note 15 - Leasing.
-The additions of 2013 are related to capitalized maintenance expenses that extend the economic life, which is written off in line with the accounting principles as set out in Note 1.
-The acquisition of Plant and Machinery refers to the addition of Tamarix, the copper recycling plant.
-Reference is made to Note 16 - Acquisitions.
-An overview of the Mineral rights as of 31 December 2013 is provided in the table below.
-For a detailed description, reference is made to paragraph 3 of the Director's report.
+The Plant and Machinery as at 1 January 2014 represent the production facilities of BAGR and Tamarix.
+Part of the equipment for the BAGR facilities is leased for which reference is made to Note 15 - Leasing.
+The additions of 2014 in Plant and Machinery and Other operating assets are related to capitalized maintenance expenses that extend the economic life, which are written off in line with the accounting principles as set out in Note 1.
+The additions in Mineral rights are related to the further development of the projects and an overview of the Mineral rights as of 31 December 2014 is provided in the table below.
+The disposals are related to the share sale of 69,6% Kanabeam Zinc Corporation Ltd., which holds a zinc license in Namibia.
+For a detailed description, reference is made to paragraph 1.3 of the Director's report.